freqtrade/freqtrade/docs/bot-optimization.md

 **For the following section we will use the [user_data/strategies/test_strategy.py](https://github.com/freqtrade/freqtrade/blob/develop/user_data/strategies/test_strategy.py) file as reference.**

+!!!
+Note: Strategies and Backtesting
+    To avoid problems and unexpected differences between Backtesting and dry/live modes, please be aware that during backtesting the full time-interval is passed to the `populate_*()` methods at once.
+    It is therefore best to use vectorized operations (across the whole dataframe, not loops) and avoid index referencing (`df.iloc[-1]`), but instead use `df.shift()` to get to the previous candle.

 ### Customize Indicators

 Buy and sell strategies need indicators.
 You can add more indicators by extending the list contained in the method `populate_indicators()` from your strategy file.